 Diving is a fairly new hobby for me, but it’s one I’ve come to love pretty quickly.
 There’s something magical about seeing the world beneath the waves, feeling like you’re flying and coming face-to-face with creatures you’ve only dreamed of.
 I know that sounds a bit corny, but it really is like nothing you’ve ever experienced.

 Travelling to Cairns for a few days, I was keen to get stuck into some diving while I was there.
-After all, the Great Barrier Reef is considered one of the best dive locations in Oz.
-Home to more than 1500 species of fish, hundreds of hard and soft corals, as well as sharks, rays and molluscs, the reef is extraordinary.
+After all, the Great Barrier Reef is considered one of the best dive locations in Australia, if not the world.
+Home to more than 1500 species of fish, hundreds of hard and soft corals, as well as sharks, rays and molluscs, the reef is simply extraordinary.

 Being a Barrier Reef newbie, I wasn’t sure which dive operator to go with.
-The dive company you choose can have a huge effect on your experience at the reef, so I was sure to do my research beforehand.
-I finally settled on two operators, Silver Swift and Passions of Paradise, so I could compare the different experiences.
-Besides, what’s better than one dive trip?
+The company you choose can have a huge impact on your experience, so I make sure to do plenty of research beforehand.
+I eventually settled on two operators: Silver Swift and Passions of Paradise.
+Because, what’s better than one dive trip?
 Two dive trips!
 It was also a chance to approach the reef from two very different perspectives, too.

 Swift: As a certified diver, I was able to do three dives during the trip to Flynn’s Reef.
 Swift: As a certified diver, I was able to do three dives during the trip out to Flynn’s Reef.
 Tracey’s Bommie, Tennis Court and the Coral Gardens were our three locations, and they each had a fantastic array of fish and unspoiled corals.
 Species ranged from a large Maori Wrasse that posed for photos on our first descent down to humbugs and clown fish.
-We spotted a few sharks, plus a couple of large green turtles.
+We also spotted a few reef sharks, as well as a couple of green turtles.
+Grab shell, dude!

 Passions: Michaelmas Cay was the first location we went to.
 Waters were only a few metres deep, so it was primarily a snorkelling location.
-The cay itself was a bird sanctuary, so if you swam over you could only walk on a small section.
-There was a huge variety of colourful fish, and coral was shallow enough to see up close.
-Visibility wasn’t great, but with depths like this it didn’t matter.
-Paradise Reef, the second location we went to, was much deeper and had a larger selection of fish.
-If you go, I recommend snorkelling at the first site and diving at the second.
+The cay itself is also a bird sanctuary, with a few things to see on land is you choose.
+There was a fantastic variety of fish, and coral was shallow enough to see up close even without scuba gear.
+Visibility wasn’t the best, but with depths like this it doesn’t matter.
+Paradise Reef, the second location we went to, was much deeper and had a much larger selection of fish.
+If you go, I recommend snorkelling at the first site and then diving at the second.

 Passions: The vessel recently had a makeover, so it was in great condition.
 You could walk around the whole catamaran, so there was more connection with outside.
 On the way out they pulled open the awnings and let the fresh air in.
 There was a central bar area, and plenty of space to lie down on the journey out/in.